The Heartbreakers: Post-Heartbreakers

 Johnny Thunders died in April 1991.
 His body was found in a hotel room in New Orleans.
 While Thunders' death may have been drug-related, there is some controversy surrounding the facts of his death as the level of methadone in Thunders' body may not have constituted a fatal dose.
 Thunders also suffered from various health problems, with his autopsy showing evidence of advanced leukemia.
 In June 1991, a memorial concert was held for Thunders' family, at which Lure, Jerry Nolan, Coiro, and Joey Pinter played a set of Heartbreakers songs.

 Jerry Nolan died in 1992 following a stroke he suffered in hospital, while being treated for meningitis and pneumonia.
 He had been diagnosed with HIV several years prior to his death.

-Richard Hell played with the Voidoids until the early 1980's, but subsequently has focused on writing and spoken word performances.

 Walter Lure had an unconventional post-Heartbreakers career, working as a stock broker on Wall Street.
 He remained active in the music world with his Heartbreakers-style band the Waldos, who played regularly in New York City; Lure would also do an international tour once or twice a year.
 Lure was diagnosed in July 2020 with liver and lung cancer, which spread rapidly, and he died from complications related to the cancer on August 21, 2020, at the age of 71.

 Billy Rath disappeared from the music scene after leaving the Heartbreakers in the mid-1980s, and he undertook a period of rehabilitation to recover from the effects of sustained abuse of drugs and alcohol.
 Rath then went on to study for a degree in psychology and a postgraduate qualification in theology, working as a substance use disorder counselor.
 After being persuaded to attend the Max's Kansas City reunion gig in September 2010, Rath reentered the music world and briefly fronted a new band, the Street Pirates.
 He died on August 16, 2014, aged 66.

 L.A.M.F. is now considered one of the most influential albums of the first wave of punk.
 The album has been remixed multiple times; a 4-CD "Definitive Edition" was released in 2012, which included two remixes of the original LP along with demos and rare tracks.
 Multiple live recordings have been released as well, from both the early lineup with Hell and the L.A.M.F. lineup.